Cynthia-mbesa/alx-higher_level_programming/0x02-python-import_modules/README.md

 101-easy_print.py - program that prints #pythoniscool, followed by a new line,
 	in the standard output.not allowed to use print or eval or open or import sys in your file 101-easy_print.py. program should be maximum 2 lines long

+103-fast_alphabet.py -  program that prints the alphabet in uppercase, followed by a new line.
+	You are not allowed to use: any loops, any conditional statements, str.join(), any string literal, any system calls. program should be maximum 3 lines long